Delhi in a Day With Kids: A Child Friendly Itinerary

 disclaimer

 Traveling to Delhi with children?
-Don’t worry!
 There is a lot to keep kids happy and occupied in Delhi for one day.
-While the city is not what I consider super kid friendly (sidewalks are a mess or non-existent in many places, lack of guard rails, etc.), Indians are very family oriented and friendly.
-As a parent and someone that lives in Delhi, I think this itinerary will ensure you and your children have a great day.
+As a parent and someone that lived in Delhi, I think this itinerary will ensure you and your children have a great day.

 Delhi in a Day with Kids